SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## Recent Blockbusters
-### - A [preprint](https://arxiv.org/abs/2410.15212) on Boardwalk Empire: How Generative AI is Revolutionizing Economic Paradigms
+### - Awarded a full fee waiver to attend the [Harms and Risks of AI in the Military](https://www.harms-risks-ai-military.org/)] workshop, Mila - Quebec AI Institute, Montreal, recognizing my contributions to the field
-### - GOLD MEDALIST for M.Tech in Artificial Intelligence at NIT Hamirpur (2024)
+### - Another paper on AI + cultural research is online.
+[The Curious Case of "NETFLIX": Predictive Analysis and Preferences for Indian Users](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5011708)
-### - Guest Speaker at "2024 Odisha AI Conference" on AI Safety and Alignment on 5th October, 2024.
-[PDF](https://drive.google.com/file/d/1B4EMpi_f7j3LHAcsFW76rX552pUTzZVN/view?usp=sharing) [Image](https://drive.google.com/file/d/1Rp_wDGAVuZNY4kTaR0LJdfscMvEpWlOl/view?usp=drive_link) [Video (in ODIA)](https://youtu.be/vp0CgiSJrU8?si=abK-8r_bMOvyJaCZ&t=6721)
+### - Attended LeT-All Mentorship Workshop,  November 13-14, 2024.
-### - 2(all) of my research papers (AI4Climate Science) have been accepted to "1st International Workshop on Responsible AI for Healthcare and Net Zero ", October 16-17, 2024, IIT Madras, Chennai , India (acceptance rate is only 27%) [LINK](https://www.responsibleaihull.com/events/responsibleai-chennai)
+### - A [preprint](https://arxiv.org/abs/2410.15212) on Computational Economics "Boardwalk Empire: How Generative AI is Revolutionizing Economic Paradigms"
-### - Another paper accepted at 15th ICCMT, IIT Mandi [Paper](https://drive.google.com/file/d/1uzDOUoOHYWFL0MPSLH9w3Ubboy6QFsjW/view?usp=sharing)
+### - GOLD MEDALIST (summa cum laude) for M.Tech in Artificial Intelligence at NIT Hamirpur (2024)